 2.2 Informative references

 References are either specific (identified by date of publication and/or edition number or version number) or non-specific.
 For specific references, only the cited version applies.
-For non-specific references, the latest version of the reference document (including any amendments) applies.
+For non-specific references, the latest version of the referenced document (including any amendments) applies.

 The following referenced documents are not necessary for the application of the present document but they assist the user with regard to a particular subject area.